flow3d/pebble-rtl/README.md

 - your home baked apk is at output-apks/bla.apk, not sorry for the name :)

 ### Other stuff
-The patch is currently manual, you can automate it (find it by references to BluetoothSocket) In this version - the file to patch is: com/getpebble/android/b/c/e.smali look for "mypatch"
+The patch is supposed to be automatic, but it was never tested :)
+In this version - the file to patch is: com/getpebble/android/b/c/e.smali